 Trip Mode Choice Model

 The trip mode choice model determines the mode used by the individual at the trip level.
 It uses a mode-switching framework.
 In essence, it computes the probability of a trip mode being chosen conditional on the tour mode.
 This model was calibrated to ensure the trip mode shares match by tour purpose and tour mode.
-Similar to the tour mode choice model the calibration targets for the trip mode choice model uses both the 2011 HTS and the 2009-2010 Transit On-Board Survey.
+Similar to the tour mode choice model, the calibration targets for the trip mode choice model use both the 2011 HTS and the 2009-2010 Transit On-Board Survey.
 The approach to create the trip mode choice calibration targets is similar to those already described above under tour mode choice.
 Note that if there were no household survey transit trips observed for a specific mode, symmetry (no mode switching) was assumed.

 The base alternative for calibrating the trip mode choice model was as follows: